pselvana/multi-challenge/README.md

 - `--responses-file`: Path to a file containing pre-generated responses.
 (OPTIONAL)
 - `--model-provider`: Specify the model provider for generating responses (`huggingface`, `openai`, etc.).
 - `--provider-args`: Model-specific arguments in key=value format (e.g., `model_path=/path/to/model`).
-- `--k`: Number of attempts to generate for each conversation (pass@k evaluation).
+- `--attempts`: Number of attempts to generate for each conversation.
 Defaults to 1.
-(OPTIONAL)
+- `--max-workers_response_gen`: Number of concurrent workers to multi-thread response generation.
+Defaults to 1.
+- `--max-workers_eval`: Number of concurrent workers to multi-thread response evaluation.
+Defaults to 1.
 - `--raw`: Path to save detailed raw output including all responses and evaluations.
 (OPTIONAL)

 ### **Evaluation Results**
 The evaluation results include:
 1. **In evaluation_results.txt:**
-   - Overall Pass@k Score: Percentage of conversations where at least one attempt meets the criteria
+   - Overall Score: Percentage of conversations where at least one attempt meets the criteria
-   - Axis Scores: Per-axis scores based on pass@k criteria
+   - Axis Scores: Per-axis scores based on number of attempts

 2. **In detailed_results.txt (if --raw is specified):**
    - Complete conversation history